scikit-learn-contrib/sklearn-pandas/README.rst

 Changes Not Yet Published
 ---------

-* Using nox for testing
+* Using nox for testing.

 Changelog
 ---------